omarabdo1414/Bondi_Bootsrap/README.md

 2. Open any template in your preferred web browser
 3. Customize the templates according to your needs

-## Project Structure

-The project is organized with different templates in separate directories.

 ## Browser Support

 - Chrome (latest)
 - Firefox (latest)
 - Safari (latest)
 - Edge (latest)

-## License

-This project is open source and available under the MIT License.

 ## Last Updated